-Bus wraps have always been a unique way to advertise to the general public and raise brand awareness.
-The popularity of these wraps and other large promotional images has factored into wide-format graphics becoming one of the fastest growing areas in the printing industry.
+Creative bus wraps have always been a unique way to advertise to the general public and raise brand awareness.
+The popularity bus wraps and other large promotional images has factored into wide-format graphics becoming one of the fastest growing areas in the inkjet printing industry.
 However, not all wraps are created equal.
 We’ve highlighted 16 of the most impressive designs from recent years that set themselves apart and left a lasting impression.

 (Source: Cramer-Krasselt Agency)

 This ad for the non-profit COA Youth & Family Centers was featured in Milwaukee to encourage parents to educate their children outside the classroom.

 Read More: Inkjet printing drives vinyl wrap industry

 The Copenhagen Zoo ran this ad depicting a snake constricting a bus.
 The caption refers to the zoo as “the wildest place in town”.

 This wrap for Amnesty International promoted awareness of children that are forced to become soldiers instead of going to school.

 To commemorate the X-Games being held in Munich, these designs were featured on buses and made clever use of the wheels to depict an oversized skateboard.